MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm-sales-copilot.md

 ms.author: shjais
 ---

-# Create a contact in your CRM from Copilot for Sales
+# Create a contact in your CRM from Sales app

-If an external contact doesn't exist in your CRM, create a contact in the CRM right from Copilot for Sales.
+If an external contact doesn't exist in your CRM, create a contact in the CRM right from Sales app.

 > [!TIP]
 > Enter the contact's email address in the following format when you compose an email or meeting invitation: **FirstName LastName &lt;email address&gt;**.
 If you do, the corresponding items in the CRM contact form fill automatically.

-Here's the video that shows how to create a contact in your CRM from Copilot for Sales:
+Here's the video that shows how to create a contact in your CRM from Sales app:

 > [!VIDEO ee9d39c5-4f97-4355-9515-e7ace2866ebf]

 **To create a contact**:

-1. In the **Copilot for Sales** pane, hover over an unsaved contact, and then select **Add to (CRM)**.
+1. In the **Sales** pane, hover over an unsaved contact, and then select **Add to (CRM)**.

    :::image type="content" source="media/dynamics-salesforce.png" alt-text="Screenshot showing how to add multiple external contacts on the Dynamics 365 tab.":::